monome/docs/norns/play.md

   - clips will be prepended with their filetype (eg. `.wav`) and a duration
   - want to import more clips into your norns? see [**wifi + files**](/docs/norns/wifi-files).

 PLAY expects 48khz files (both stereo and mono supported).
-WAV, AIFF, FLAC and other uncompressed header / sample formats supported by [libsndfile](http://www.mega-nerd.com/libsndfile) will work (including raw).
+WAV, AIFF, FLAC and other uncompressed header / sample formats supported by libsndfile will all work (including RAW).
+{: .label }

 **start/stop loop**